roberddd/PF2B/docs/support/faq.md

 ---

+### What operating systems does PF2B support?

+:   PF2B is only supported on **Windows**.
+It requires the Windows version of PlantFactory and is not compatible with macOS or Linux.

+---

+### Which versions of PlantFactory are supported?

+:   PF2B only supports **PlantFactory 2024**.
+Older versions are not compatible with the add-on.

+---

 ### Why is my Plant Gallery View so small when using the "Browse Via Blender" mode?

 :   Check that your `3D View` is large enough, as the gallery size depends on it.
 If you have the view split (for example, with the `Shader Editor`), it may cause the gallery to appear smaller.